mahdimma/ContactsApp/README.md

 This project is licensed under the GNU General Public License v3.0 License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-Feel free to customize this README to better fit your project's specifics.
-Happy coding!